-The Board aims to ensure the competence of people performing safety critical roles in NSW mining operations, as part of an overall strategy to improve mine safety performance by:
+The board aims to ensure the competence of people performing safety critical roles in NSW mining and petroleum operations.
+It does so as part of an overall strategy to improve mine safety performance by:

-- Maintaining a strategic focus on significant competence issues - Undertaking consultation with all relevant stakeholders when progressing competence matters - Ensuring processes are put in place to quickly identify emerging issues and respond accordingly - Liaising with other jurisdictions, with an aim to promote consistency in competence standards, and - Ensuring that all key stakeholders have access to consistent and accurate information regarding competence standards.
+- · maintaining a strategic focus on significant competence issues - undertaking consultation with all relevant stakeholders when progressing competence matters - ensuring processes are put in place to quickly identify emerging issues and respond accordingly - liaising with other jurisdictions, with an aim to promote consistency in competence standards - ensuring all key stakeholders have access to consistent and accurate information regarding competence standards.